humbleEwan/WanderingEwan/README.md

 ## Features
 * Random generation using a cellular automaton
 * Different battle screen in combat
-* A 'render egnine' which I have used to make the project easier to complete.
+* A 'render engine' which I have used to make the project easier to complete.